List of JKT48 members: Fourth generation

 Twelve candidates for trainees from this generation were announced on 16 May 2015 during the Pareo wa Emerald Handshake Festival.
 From those, ten would eventually promoted as trainees on 31 October 2015.

 Tan Zhi Hui Celine became the first Malaysian national to be a JKT48 member and also the first member who is neither Indonesian nor Japanese, albeit she is half-Indonesian by blood.

-Upon Jinan Safa Safira's graduation on 18 March 2023, the fourth generation became the fourth to extinct from the group.
+Upon Jinan Safa Safira's graduation on 18 March 2023, the fourth generation became the fourth to fully graduate from the group.